Est. time: 30 min.

 If you’ve established a collaborative relationship, you may be able to devote time to brainstorming explicitly, following the "invent before you judge" precept, noted earlier.
 Other times you may have to work indirectly by setting an example.
 (It’s unrealistic to expect that others will be comfortable voicing creative solutions if you’ve been reticent yourself.)

 Whatever the relationship with your counterpart (be it cooperative or more contentious), resist the temptation to deal with issues one at a time.
 Doing so may seem more orderly, but it makes each item a win-lose contest.
-It’s unreasonable to expect others to make a concession on a particular point if they don’t know whether it will be reciprocated by something you’ll concede on another issue.
+It’s unreasonable to expect others to make a concession on a point if they don’t know whether it will be reciprocated by something you’ll concede on another issue.
 Instead, you should consider issues more holistically by comparing alternative packages.

 Here’s an analogy.
 Let’s say you’ve been offered a bag of groceries.
 Everything in the bag may have some value to you, but some items you like, while others—like fresh raspberries—you love.
 How many cans of soup would you surrender in order to get another point of berries?
 One?
 Two?
 Three?
 Maybe Ten?